-It’s been almost a year since the September 13, 2018 gas explosion in Boston, MA that killed one person and forced the evacuation of 30,000 people from their homes.
+It’s been almost five years since the September 13, 2018, explosion in Boston, MA, that killed one person and forced the evacuation of 30,000 people from their homes.
 The series of natural gas explosions and fires affected approximately forty homes.

-Cities that have replaced the often century-old pipelines have significantly fewer gas leaks.
-However, replacing old pipe with new can cost as much as $1.9 million per mile.
-About a third of Massachusetts’s gas pipeline system is leak-prone and old.
+The problem is that replacing them is often a barrier: in 2019, replacing old pipes with new ones could cost as much as $1.9 million per mile.
+At that same time, about a third of Massachusetts’s gas pipeline system is leak-prone and old.

-In 2010 in San Bruno, CA, an electrical failure sent high-pressure gas into an old and faulty pipeline, creating a deadly fireball that killed eight people and destroyed 38 houses.
+In 2010 in San Bruno, CA, an electrical failure sent high-pressure gas into an old, faulty pipeline.
+It made a deadly fireball that killed eight people and destroyed 38 houses.